xiangxinyue/xiangxinyue.github.io/about.md

 title: About me
 permalink: /about/
 ---
-I'm a passionate, efficient, and creative individual that loves problem solving and engineering elegant software.
-To be more specific, I have:
+Xinyue is a passionate, efficient, and creative individual that loves problem-solving and engineering elegant software.
+To be more specific, she has:

-• 4 years of hands-on experience to build web and mobile applications using HTML, CSS, JavaScript, React.js, Flutter, Java, Swift, Xcode, Android Studio, and Visual Studio Code.
+- 5 years of hands-on experience to build web and mobile applications using HTML, CSS, JavaScript, React.js, Node.JS, Flutter, Java, C++, Xcode, Android Studio, and Visual Studio Code.

-• 4 year of practical experience and solid knowledge to master different types of databases including SQL database Mysql, SQLite, and NoSQL database such as Firebase, and MongoDB.
+- 5 years of practical experience and solid knowledge to master different types of databases including relational databases such as Mysql, SQLite, and NoSQL databases such as Firebase, and MongoDB.

-• 4 years of experience applying object-oriented programming, unit tests, deployment, and agile methodologies.
+- 5 years of experience applying object-oriented programming, unit tests, deployment, and agile methodologies.

-• 3 year of hands-on experience in data engineering where I cleaned data and trained machine learning models using Python, Numpy, Tensorflow, and PyTorch frameworks.
+- 4 years of hands-on experience in data engineering where she cleaned data and trained machine learning models using Python, Numpy, Tensorflow, and PyTorch frameworks.

-• Exceptional skills demonstrated in source control and continuous integration tools such as Git, Travis CI, and Circle CI.
+- Exceptional skills demonstrated in source control and continuous integration tools such as Git, Travis CI, and Circle CI.

+- Exceptional skills demonstrated in DevOps tools such as AWS and Google Cloud Platform.

 ## Experience

 **Software Developer Full Time, BMO, Mar 2022 - Present.**

+- Ranked 104 in the Forbes 2000 globally.

+- Ranked 294 in the Fortune 500 globally.
-- Based in the Global Head Quarter in the Toronto.

-- Treasury and Payment Solutions Team.
+- Based in the Global Head Quarter in the Toronto, Technology and Operations of Commercial Bank, Treasury and Payment Solutions Team.
 (TPS)

-- Java/ Cloud/ Messaging/ Realtime Payment.
+- Named one of ten BMO's Fall 2023 and Winter 2024 New Grad Influencers.

-- Early Talent Experience Program.
+- Early Talent Experience Program Alumni.

 - AWS Winner Team at the BMO Destination Digital Innovation Hackathon 2022.

+- Salesforce Winner Team at the BMO Destination Digital Innovation Hackathon 2024.

 - Multiple times Spotlight Award Winner, Spotlight Awards are given in recognition of outstanding work effort and exemplifying the Being BMO brand on a daily basis.

+- Java/ NodeJS/ AngularJS/ AWS/ Microservices/ Cloud Computing Migration/ Messaging/ Realtime Payment.

+- Key Projects: Fraud/AML/ERE Adaption, Bank of the West Acquisition, TIBCO exit, ISO 2022, BMO's Cloud-Based Payment System.
+(Could Migration)

 **Research Asstant Part Time, Zhejiang University, Aug 2021 - Feb 2022.**